sento documentation

 This message box is a message-box that uses the

-.
+systemsdispatcher.
 This has the advantage that an almost unlimited actors/agents can be created.
 This message-box doesn't 'own' a thread.
-It uses thedispatcher
+It uses thedispatcherto handle the message processing.
+Thedispatcheris kind of like a thread pool.

 [method] SUBMIT (SELF

-) MESSAGE WITHREPLY-P TIME-OUT HANDLER-FUN-ARGSSubmitting a message on a multi-threaded
+MESSAGE-BOX/DP) MESSAGE WITHREPLY-P TIME-OUT HANDLER-FUN-ARGSSubmitting a message on a multi-threaded

-with the 'dispatcher mailbox' assumes that the message received the dispatcher queue and the handler in a reasonable amount of time, so that the effective time-out applies on the actual handling of the message on the dispatcher queue thread.Returns the handler-result if
+time-outwith the 'dispatcher mailbox' assumes that the message received the dispatcher queue and the handler in a reasonable amount of time, so that the effective time-out applies on the actual handling of the message on the dispatcher queue thread.Returns the handler-result if

 2.4 Agent